Ondrej Palat Game Preview: Devils vs. Wild

 Palat Stats vs. the Wild

-- On defense, the Wild are allowing 33 total goals (4.1 per game) which ranks 31st in the NHL.
+- On defense, the Wild are conceding 37 total goals (4.1 per game) which ranks 30th in the NHL.

 |2023-2024 Season